Black leaders in their own right

 Mission: Albert C. Yates Leadership Development Program (LDI) aims to continually develop a high achieving, modern generation of Black/African American leaders.
 Upon selection into the program, students are immersed in a dynamic, engaging experience that defines and explores what it means to be a leader in today’s society.
 This program empowers Black/African American students to make meaning of their own leadership style, while critically engaging with sociopolitical models of leadership.
 In developing their unique leadership consciousness, students will sew into Black/African American leadership of the past and present, while they build their confidence to engage as change agents at Colorado State University and after graduation.

-Purpose: As a part of their participation within this institute, second year students will foster learning communities, where students can critically engage with concepts of leadership.
+Purpose: As a part of their participation within this institute, students with 30 - 60 credits completed will foster learning communities, where students can critically engage with concepts of leadership.
 Students will be able to apply what they learn and unlearn about themselves and leadership in order to confidently disrupt and resist frameworks of leadership that do not include the intersections of Black voices, Black bodies, and Black experiences.

 - Students will understand the value of intentional, intersectional, and equitable leadership as it affects individuals, groups, and systems.

 - Students will be able to identify and make meaning of the 40 traits of leadership (Albert C. Yates).